MsTiik/quran-video-maker-ffmpeg/README.md

 | `--custom-timing` | Custom timing file (VTT or SRT, currently disabled) | - |

 **Note:** Gapless mode and all custom recitation options are temporarily disabled while the dataset is cleaned; running with those flags exits with `Error: Gapless mode is temporarily disabled because it's too buggy and the gapless data needs to be cleaned first.`

+### Localization Assets

+The renderer keeps the intro cards and thumbnails in sync with the chosen translation language.
+Language-specific resources are stored in the `data` folder:

+- `data/misc/surah.json` – localized label for the word “Surah”
+- `data/misc/numbers.json` – numerals for surah numbers (1–114) per language code
+- `data/surah-names/<lang>.json` – transliterated or localized surah names
+- `data/reciter-names/<lang>.json` – transliterated reciter names

+Each translation ID is associated with a language code in `src/quran_data.h`.
+When adding a translation, make sure the code has entries in all of the files above and that the translation JSON (following the [QUL format](https://qul.tarteel.ai/resources/translation)) lives under `data/translations/<lang>/`.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for a full checklist.

 ## Performance